kengz/SLM-Lab/CONTRIBUTING.md

 ## Run Benchmark Experiments

-The next major milestone for the Lab is to provide a set of benchmark results on the implemented algorithms in a variety of environments.
+The next major milestone for SLM Lab is to provide a set of benchmark results on the implemented algorithms in a variety of environments.
 The aim is to populate this [table](BENCHMARK.md).
 We encourage contributors to own benchmarking for one or more algorithm-environment combinations.
 Let us know what you are working on and we will update the benchmark table accordingly.

 One approach could be to go deep on a single algorithm and tune it for different environments.
 This can be an excellent way for newcomers to deep RL to learn in depth about a particular algorithm.
 A high level workflow could go as follows
 - Get familiar with the Lab; run the demo, read the [docs](https://kengz.gitbooks.io/slm-lab/content/), look though a couple of [spec files](https://github.com/kengz/SLM-Lab/tree/master/slm_lab/spec)
 - Pick an algorithm; change some parameters in a spec file, run a few small scale experiments, see what happens
 - Dig deeper
   - read 1 - 2 online tutorials.
-See [here](TUTORIALS.md) for some suggestions.
+See [here](TUTORIALS.md) for some suggestions
   - read the [algorithm code](https://github.com/kengz/SLM-Lab/tree/master/slm_lab/agent/algorithm)
   - look at the relevant [memory](https://github.com/kengz/SLM-Lab/tree/master/slm_lab/agent/memory) and [net](https://github.com/kengz/SLM-Lab/tree/master/slm_lab/agent/net) code
 - Run larger scale experiments